sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 # 3. Strategy

-The Strategy pattern is a behavioral design pattern that allows to scaffold a certain algorithm and provide the specific implementation at runtime.
+The Strategy pattern is a behavioral design pattern that allows to **scaffold a certain algorithm and provide the specific implementation at runtime**.

 This allows to make the implementation of a algorithms family interchangable.